 Upon the recommendation of the faculty and the approval of the Board of Trustees, Trinity University confers the degrees of Bachelor of Arts, Bachelor of Science, and Bachelor of Music.
 (For graduate degrees, see the section on Graduate Studies.)
 Only those candidates who have fulfilled all scholastic requirements for a degree and who have met their financial obligations to the University will be recommended for the degree.

 A candidate for an undergraduate degree must file an application for the degree in the Office of the Registrar.
 Dates are specified in the University calendar as deadlines for applying for degrees.
 Candidates for degrees at winter commencement must apply by the last class day in April; candidates for spring commencement must apply by the first day of classes in December; and candidates for summer graduation must apply by the last day in June.

 Candidacy for a degree is not complete until all financial obligations are met.
 A degree candidate must be registered in the semester or summer term in which the degree will be awarded.
 If the student is not registered for credit or for study abroad, the student will register for SPCL 4099.
-There will be a fee of $200 for registration for SPCL 4099.
-Registration for SPCL 4099 will be considered as less than one-fourth time for purposes of registration certification.

 A degree candidate must be present for commencement exercises unless he/she submits a written request for permission to graduate in absentia to the Registrar at least two weeks prior to commencement.

 A candidate for an undergraduate degree must meet the requirements as outlined in the Courses of Study Bulletin for the year of his/her first enrollment at Trinity University or any subsequent bulletin under which work is taken.
 In all cases, however, a candidate must complete work for his/her degree within a period of seven years from the date of the bulletin selected.
 The degree requirements with which a candidate complies must come from a single bulletin.